soons1/tp/docs/DeveloperGuide.md

     * 3b1.
 Elder Scrolls shows an error message to prompt the user to specify a field to edit.
       Use case resumes at step 2.

-**Use case: UC10 - Undo a delete command**
+**Use case: UC10 - Undo a command**

 **MSS**

-1. User <u>requests to delete a contact (UC02)</u>.
+1. User requests to execute a command.
-2. Elder Scrolls deletes the contact.
+2. Elder Scrolls executes the command.
-3. User requests to undo the deletion.
+3. User requests to undo the command.
-4. Elder Scrolls undoes the deletion of the contact.
+4. Elder Scrolls undoes the command.

    Use case ends

 **Extensions**

-* 1a.
-The specified contact to delete is invalid
+* 3a.
+The command that was previously executed does not mutate data in the application
     * 1a1.
-Elder Scrolls shows an error message to prompt the user to specify a valid contact to delete Use case resumes at step 1.
+Elder Scrolls shows an error message to tell the user there is no previous operation to be undone.
+      Use case resumes at step 2.

 **Use case: UC11 - Redo a command**

 **MSS**

-1. User <u>requests to undo a delete command (UC10)</u>.
+1. User <u>requests to undo a command (UC10)</u>.
-2. Elder Scrolls undoes the delete command.
+2. Elder Scrolls undoes the command.
 3. User requests to revert the effects of the undo command.
 4. Elder Scrolls reverts the effect of the undo command.